MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 For battery-powered IoT devices, you can choose between keeping connections alive or reconnecting when the devices wake up.
 This choice affects power consumption and network costs.

-Reconnecting consumes packets around 6 KB for TLS connection, device authentication, and retrieving a device twin, but saves battery capacity if the device wakes up only once or twice per day.
+Reconnecting consumes packets around 6-KB for TLS connection, device authentication, and retrieving a device twin, but saves battery capacity if the device wakes up only once or twice per day.
 You can bundle messages together to decrease TLS overhead.
 Keeping alive consumes hundreds of bytes, but keeping the connection alive saves network costs if the device wakes up every few hours or less.

-For high-level guidance about the connectivity and reliable messaging features in Azure IoT device SDKs, see [Managing connectivity and reliable messaging by using Azure IoT Hub device SDKs](/azure/iot-hub/iot-hub-reliability-features-in-sdks).
+For high-level guidance about the connectivity and reliable messaging features in Azure IoT device SDKs, see [Manage connectivity and reliable messaging by using Azure IoT Hub device SDKs](/azure/iot-hub/iot-hub-reliability-features-in-sdks).
 This guidance helps you reduce the costs of handling unexpected behavior between device and Azure IoT services.

 DPS reduces device lifecycle management costs from zero-touch provisioning to retirement, but connecting to DPS consumes network cost for TLS and authentication.
 To reduce network traffic, devices should cache IoT Hub information during provisioning, and then connect to IoT Hub directly until they need to reprovision.
 For more information, see [Send a provisioning request from the device](/azure/iot-dps/how-to-reprovision#send-a-provisioning-request-from-the-device).